felixarntz/ai-services/docs/Technical-Concepts-of-AI-Services.md

 In order to provide a uniform way of communicating with AI services, this plugin defines several data types that facilitate sending and receiving content of various kinds.
 For instance, while a simple "send a string, get a string response" may seem intuitive at first, such an approach would not allow to leverage the advanced capabilities of some AI services, such as generating images or processing multi-modal content (e.g. sending an image as well as a text prompt asking to describe the image).

 This centerpiece is the "Content" data type, which has two properties:

 * `role`: The role of who the content comes from (one of `user`, `model`, or `system`).
 * `parts`: The array of content parts.
     * In many cases, this will be just one, but as mentioned before, more complex multi-modal prompts may require sending multiple content parts of different kinds in a single prompt.
     * Various types of parts are supported, e.g. text, inline data, or file data.

 When you send an AI prompt, you don't _have_ to use this verbose format if your prompt is simple.
 You may alternatively send just the array of parts, or simply a string, which is sufficient for the common scenario of sending a text prompt.
 Under the hood, the prompt will still be parsed into the "Content" data type.

-#### Examples (in JSON format)
+#### Prompt examples (in JSON format)

 A simple text prompt:

 ```json
 {
 	"role": "user",